-- > CIS: Strengthening production capacity for LVT (Luxury Vinyl Tiles) in Russia and in - > Group: IT investments, in particular on the Web platform and the dematerialization of the IT plant.
+- North America: Continued actions to improve productivity and finalizing deployment of the Group's ERP; - CIS and LATAM: Finalizing the strengthening of capacity for wood products in Russia and actions to improve productivity; - > Group: Finalizing deployment of the Group's ERP and IT investments in particular on the Web platform. - > CIS: Strengthening production capacity for LVT (Luxury Vinyl Tiles) in Russia and in Brazil; - > Group: IT investments, in particular on the Web platform and the dematerialization of the IT plant.